Sairyss/backend-best-practices/README.md

 - Ensure you encrypt all sensitive information stored in your database
 - Ensure that you are using safe encryption algorithms.
 There are a lot of algorithms that are still widely used, but are **not secure**, for example MD5, SHA1 etc. Secure algorithms include RSA (2048 bits or above), SHA2 (256 bits or above), AES (128 bits or above) etc. [Security/Guidelines/crypto algorithms](https://wiki.openstack.org/wiki/Security/Guidelines/crypto_algorithms)
 - Monitor user activity on your servers to ensure that users are following software security best practices and to detect suspicious activities, such as privilege abuse and user impersonation.
-- Never store secrets (passwords, keys, etc.) in the sources in version control (like github).
+- Never store secrets (passwords, keys, etc.) in the sources in version control (like GitHub).
 Use environmental variables to store secrets.
 Put files with your secrets (like `.env`) to `.gitignore`.
-- Update your packages and software tools frequently so ensure latest bugs and vulnerabilities are fixed
+- Update your packages and software tools frequently so ensure the latest bugs and vulnerabilities are fixed
 - Monitor vulnerabilities in any third party software / libraries you use
-- Follow popular cyber security blogs and websites to be aware of latest security vulnerabilities.
+- Follow popular cybersecurity blogs and websites to be aware of the latest security vulnerabilities.
 This way you can effectively mitigate them in time.
 - Don’t pass sensitive data in your API queries, for example: `https://example.com/login/username=john&password=12345`
 - Don't log sensitive data to prevent leaks
 - Harden your server by closing all but used ports, use firewall, block malicious connections using tools like [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page), keep your server up to date, etc.